How Detailed Should Your Invention Disclosure Form Be?

 #7 – Innovation-Driven Culture

 Your organisation should make the process of invention disclosure and patent prosecution worth the inventor’s while.
+Implementing an employee innovation program can significantly boost inventor engagement and participation in the patent process.
 Your patent program should not be a burden on the inventor.
 IP awareness and protection should be a cultural thing, which is structured properly and decorated in its policies.
 Integrating IP strategy into your business policies fosters innovation, for example, the employee handbook.
 An effective patent program will properly protect your innovation.

 Download this short, simple yet powerful Invention Disclosure Form to help you with your disclosure process